HTTP request smuggling

 HTTP request smuggling (HRS) is a security exploit on the HTTP protocol that takes advantage of an inconsistency between the interpretation of Content-Length and Transfer-Encoding headers between HTTP server implementations in a HTTP proxy server chain.
+HRS was first discovered in 2005 by Linhart et al.

 The Transfer-Encoding header works by defining a directive on how to interpret the body of the HTTP request, with the common and necessary directive for this attack being the chunked transfer encoding.
 When the Transfer-Encoding header is present, the Content-Length header is supposed to be omitted.
 Working similarly but with a different syntax, the Content-Length header works by specifying the size in bytes of the body as a value in the header itself.
 Vulnerabilities arise when both of these headers are included in a malicious HTTP request, bypassing security functions meant to prevent malicious HTTP queries to the server by causing either the front-end or back-end server to incorrectly interpret the request.